THANK YOU for visiting MOON PIE PRESS - Where the men are handsome, the women have curves, and ALL the poetry is above average.

 Jay Franzel lives in Wayne, Maine with his daughter and their dingo.
 He has worked with at-risk students for more than twenty years, currently teaching in Winthrop.
 He has been published in various journals -- Animus, Beloit Poetry Journal, Cafe Review, Off the Coast and Puckerbrush Review.
 In 2005 Jay's chapbook Animal Wisdom was a finalist in the Sheltering Pines Chapbook Contest, and was published by Sheltering Pines Press.
 Here Jay is performing one of his own Dylan-esque ballads.

 Edward J. Rielly grew up on a dairy farm in Wisconsin and lived there until going away to college.
 He received an undergraduate degree from Loras College in Dubuque, Iowa, and a doctorate in English from the University of Notre Dame.
-For the past twenty-seven years, he has lived with his wife Jeanne in Maine, where he chairs the English Department at Saint Joseph's College.
-He and his wife have two children, Brendan and Brigid, and three grandchildren, Morgan, Shannon, and Maura.
-His latest poetry book is Old Whitman Loved Baseball and Other Baseball Poems, a Moon Pie Press publication.
+For the past twenty-seven years, he has lived with his wife Jeanne in Maine, where he is a professor in the English Department at Saint Joseph's College.
+He and his wife have two children, Brendan and Brigid, and four grandchildren, Morgan, Shannon, Maura, and Sadie.
+His latest poetry book is To Sadie at 18 Months and other poems, a Moon Pie Press publication.

 Dr. Blaine McCormick is the Associate Dean for Undergraduate Programs at the Hankamer School of Business at Baylor University.
 He holds an appointment on the management faculty and teaches negotiation and conflict resolution at the undergraduate, graduate, and executive levels.
 He was honored to receive the 2002-03 Collins Outstanding Professor Award granted each spring by the graduating senior class.